w3c/wai-curricula/content/index.md

 ## Overview

 This curricula resource provides material for teaching accessibility, and for reviewing accessibility courses.
-You can use it to develop robust digital accessibility courses.
-You can use it to include shorter accessibility topics in other courses, such as programming or graphics design.
+You can use it to develop digital accessibility courses.
+You can use it to include accessibility topics in other courses, such as programming or graphics design.

 You can also use this resource to evaluate existing or proposed courses.

-This resource includes modules that cover accessibility foundations that apply broadly, and modules specific to developing, designing, and content authoring.
+This resource includes foundation modules that apply broadly, and modules specific to developing, designing, and content authoring.
 The Foundation and Developer modules are available now.
 The Designer and Author modules will be available in 2021.

 <table class="dense">
  <caption>Curricula Modules</caption>